-Before you even start on a budget, assess your spending.
-Sometimes we spend money on things that we don’t need, like 60 cable channels when we really only watch shows online.
-Or unlimited cell phone calls when all we do is text.
-Go through your spending and see where you can reduce.
-Once you know, move on to making a budget.
+- Assess your spending.
+Now that you know where your money is going, you need to assess your spending.
+Sometimes we spend money on things that we don’t need, like an expensive cable package when we really only watch Netflix, or unlimited phone calls when all we do is text.
+Go through your spending and see where you can reduce your spending.
+It might be difficult to try and reduce certain areas, but you need to be disciplined if you want to get out of debt.
+Once you know where you can save, move on to making a budget.

-Put your debts in order of priority to pay them off, then stick to your plan.
-One tactic is to pay off the lower amounts first, and pay the minimum payment on the others.
-This way when you get to the larger debts, you’ll be able to make larger payments on them.
-However you prioritize, give it time to work.
+- Prioritize your debt.
+Put your debts in the order of priority that you want to pay them off.
+Ideally, you want to tackle higher-interest debt first, because it will cost you less in the long run.
+Another tactic is to pay off the lower amounts first and pay the minimum payment on the others.
+This way, when you get to the larger debts, you’ll be able to make larger payments on them.
+However you decide to prioritize, be sure to stick to your plan and give it time to work.

+- Leverage small payments.
 If you get a small amount of money that you were not expecting, like a bonus at work or a tax refund, add it onto the debt you are currently paying off.
 A few small amounts here and there can add up to a sizeable amount over time.

 - Be patient.
 If you didn’t create your debt in a week, then chances are it will take more than a week to get it all paid off.
 Stick to your plan and re-evaluate after some time or set a benchmark to review your debt plan after each debt is paid off.